ishanify/ML_EDA_RecommendationSys/README.md

 # Recommendation Sys using MovieLens Data set
 Project on eCommerce recommender system using the Movie Lens data set.
 Using machine learning algorithms, the system should be able to recommend a list of items to the user based on the reviews provided by other users, product descriptions and user's own history.
+Python is used for this purpose.

 [Exploratory Data Analysis](/EDA_and_Cleaning.ipynb) is done to understand the data set.
 Histograms, boxplots, scatterplots are created.
 Statistical analysis is performed and detailed descriptive analysis is performed.
 Missing values & outliers are identified and dealt with appropriately.